 TRAVEL TIME.
-Count at least two days (flights Paris-Jakarta, then Jakarta-Sorong, then the crossing by boat) to reach the archipelago from Europe.
-That is, including the round trip and return, a total of four days!
-A very long journey...
-To make it worthwhile, plan to stay enough time in Raja Ampat or combine the stay with other destinations in Indonesia.
+Count at minimum two days (flights Paris-Jakarta, then Jakarta-Sorong, then the boat crossing) to reach the archipelago from Europe.
+Or, counting the outward journey and the return, four cumulative days!
+A very long journey… To make it worthwhile, plan to stay enough time in Raja Ampat and / or combine the stay with other destinations in Indonesia.

 Sorong, in West Papua, is the gateway to the Raja Ampat archipelago.
 To reach Sorong from the Indonesian capital Jakarta, several options are available (I updated the information in August 2019):